aott33/boss-machine/README.md

 ### Download code:

-- [ X ] You can download the starting code for this project [here](https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/boss-machine/project-4-boss-machine-start.zip)
+- [X] You can download the starting code for this project [here](https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/boss-machine/project-4-boss-machine-start.zip)

 ### Once you have the project downloaded, you'll need to run some terminal commands to get the application started: